What causes metal roof

 Roofing

-The answer to 'what causes metal roof' is that metal roofs can be damaged by a variety of factors, including weather, age, and improper installation.
-Metal roofs are susceptible to corrosion, dents, and leaks over time, especially if they are not properly maintained or if they were not installed correctly.
+The answer to 'what causes metal roof' is metal roofs can be caused by a variety of factors, including weather, age, and improper installation.
+Metal roofs are durable and long-lasting, but they can still be affected by environmental conditions over time.
+Some common causes of metal roof issues include:

 Sources